siavash9000/netlimy/README.md

 n5kwc4ukzpegh9374b31v7sde *   myserver            Ready               Active              Leader
 ```

-## Deploy netlimy automatically via gitlab

-netlimy has a `.gitlab-ci.yml` file, which defines a deployment to docker swarm on each successful build in [gitlab](https://www.gitlab.com).
-This enables you to update netlimy itself and all custom services you add just by pushing to your gitlab repo.
-You can customize the deployment process by adapting the ci file to your needs.

-This part requires root ssh access to your server and a gitlab account.
-You will need to give the certificates gitlab to get the automatic deployment working.
-The following descriiption shows how you get the needed certs from your dokcer-machine setup.
-If you setup your docker swarm another way, create the described environment variables and obtain the values from your setup.

-Create a new project in gitlab and import netlimy from github as described in [https://docs.gitlab.com/ee/user/project/import/github.html](https://docs.gitlab.com/ee/user/project/import/github.html).
-Then create secret variables in your project settings as described in
-[https://docs.gitlab.com/ce/ci/variables/README.html#secret-variables](https://docs.gitlab.com/ce/ci/variables/README.html#secret-variables).
-You will need four variables:
-1. `NETLIMY_SERVER_IP`
-Write the ip adress of your server in this secret.
-If you used docker-machine for setting your server up,
-you can obtain the ip by ``` docker-machine ls``` or ``` docker-machine ls```

-2. `NETLIMY_TLSCACERT` , `NETLIMY_TLSCERT`, `NETLIMY_TLSKEY`
-These variables gives the deployment script access to your docker swarm.
-For `NETLIMY_TLSCACERT` you get the value with `sudo cat ~/.docker/machine/machines/myserver/ca.pem` .
-For `NETLIMY_TLSCERT` you get the value with `sudo cat ~/.docker/machine/machines/myserver/cert.pem` .
-For `NETLIMY_TLSKEY` you get the value with `sudo cat ~/.docker/machine/machines/myserver/key.pem`.

-That's it.
-Gitlab builds your website now each time you commit something to your repo.
-The build and deploy process is very
-simple and therefore easy to adapt or extend.
-Just check out the file .gitlab-ci.yml

 ## Deploy netlimy manually with dind-machine or docker-machine

 docker-machine gives you easily remote access to the docker daemon of your server.
 You can export the necessary variable environments easily with